 Getting started

-RSC Boundary helps you visualize where Client Components begin in a Next.js App Router app.
-Server Components don't create client fibers, so the tool approximates server regions by exclusion.
+RSC Boundary helps you visualize where Client Components begin in a React app that supports Server Components—whether you use Next.js (App Router) or TanStack Start.
+Server Components don't create client fibers, so the tool approximates server regions by exclusion (and optional explicit markers).

 Prerequisites